SOME HIGHLIGHTS OF THE FOLLOWING NEW LAWS FOR 2014

 VICTIMS OF DOMESTIC VIOLENCE / ABUSE

 SB 612 amended Code of Civil Procedure 1161.3 and Civil Code 1946.7 providing additional protection to certain tenants regarding evictions and those seeking to terminate a lease.
 A tenant may notify the landlord in writing that he or she or a household member, as defined, was a victim of an act of domestic violence, sexual assault, stalking or abuse of an elder or dependant adult or a victim of human trafficking.
-The abuse may be documented with a Court Order or a Police Report A victim seeking these to terminate a lease (Civil Code 1946.7) may support proof of the abuse ( in addition to a Restraining Order or Police Report) with " Documentation from a qualified third party based on information received by that third party while acting in his or her professional capacity to indicate that the tenant or household member is seeking assistance for physical or mental injuries or abuse resulting from an act of domestic violence, sexual assault, stalking, human trafficking, elder abuse, or dependent adult abuse."
+The abuse may be documented with a Court Order or a Police Report A victim seeking these to terminate a lease (Civil Code 1946.7) may support proof of the abuse (in addition to a Restraining Order or Police Report) with " Documentation from a qualified third party based on information received by that third party while acting in his or her professional capacity to indicate that the tenant or household member is seeking assistance for physical or mental injuries or abuse resulting from an act of domestic violence, sexual assault, stalking, human trafficking, elder abuse, or dependent adult abuse."
 A "qualified third party" may be one "...who meets the requirements for a sexual assault counselor, domestic violence counselor, or a human trafficking caseworker only if the documentation displays the letterhead of the office, hospital, institution, center, or organization, as appropriate, that engages or employs, whether financially compensated or not, this counselor or caseworker."
-There are exceptions and conditions to these protections outlined in the codes.

 CONSUMER PROTECTION FOR TENANTS WHO USE "PREPAID RENTAL LISTING SERVICES"